Testament (1983 film): Plot

-On a routine afternoon, Carol listens to an answering-machine message from Tom saying he is on his way home for dinner.
-Scottie watches Sesame Street on TV when the show is suddenly replaced by white noise; a San Francisco news anchor appears onscreen, saying they have lost their New York signal and there were explosions of "nuclear devices up and down the East Coast."
+On a routine afternoon, Carol listens to an answering machine message from Tom saying he is on his way home for dinner.
+Scottie watches Sesame Street on TV when the show is suddenly replaced by white noise; after a few seconds, a San Francisco news anchor appears onscreen, saying they have lost their New York signal and there are radar indications of explosions of "nuclear devices up and down the East Coast."
 The anchorman is cut off by the Emergency Broadcast System tone.
 An announcer's voice states that the White House is interrupting the program, but the blinding flash of a nuclear detonation is seen through the window and the broadcast goes dead.
 The family huddles on the floor in panic as the town's air-raid sirens go off; minutes later, several of their neighbors are seen running around on the street outside, dazed in fear and confusion.
 The family tries to remain calm, hoping Tom is safe.

-The suburb of Hamelin seems to survive relatively unscathed.
+Hamelin seems to survive relatively unscathed.
 Frightened residents meet at the home of Henry Abhart, an elderly ham radio operator.
-He has made contact with survivors in rural areas and internationally, but reveals that the entire Bay Area and all major U.S. cities are radio-silent.
+He has made contact with survivors in rural areas, such as Keokuk, Iowa and Yosemite National Park (affected by a nearby nuclear blast), but reveals that the entire Bay Area and all major U.S. cities are radio-silent.
 Larry, a local boy who lost his parents, moves in with the Wetherleys but succumbs to radiation poisoning.
 The school play about the Pied Piper of Hamelin was in rehearsal before the bombings; desperate to recapture some normality, the town decides to go on with the show.
 The parents smile and applaud, many of them in tears.
-The day after the attack, the children notice contaminated fallout dirt settling on solid surfaces as a result of the blast.
-Residents now have to cope with losing municipal services, food and gas shortages and, ultimately, the loss of loved ones to radiation poisoning.
-Scottie, the first to succumb, is buried in the backyard.
-As the dead accumulate faster than the manpower to bury them, wooden caskets are used as fuel for funeral pyres later, and Carol sews together a burial shroud from bedsheets for her daughter, Mary Liz, who also dies from radiation exposure.
+The day after the attack, the children noticed contaminated fallout dirt settling on solid surfaces as a result of the blast.
+Residents now have to cope with losing municipal services, food and gas shortages, and the loss of loved ones to radiation poisoning.
+Scottie, the first to succumb, is buried in the backyard because cemeteries are overwhelmed; Carol frantically searches for his teddy bear as the local priest prepares for his interment.
+As the dead accumulate faster than the manpower to bury them, wooden caskets are used as fuel for funeral pyres later, and Carol sews together a burial shroud from bedsheets for Mary Liz, who also dies from radiation exposure.